Flexible Fractional Repetition Codes for Distributed Storage Networks: Introduction

+(iii) The concept of the original FR codes is based on the ``repair-by-transfer (RBT) graph.''
+An edge-counting argument for regular RBT graph is then developed in \cite{el2010fractional} and its subsequent works \cite{silberstein2015optimal,olmez2016fractional,koo2011scalable}.
+Our work develops an edge counting argument for {\em irregular} RBT graphs and also establishes the connection between the code-construction-based RBT graphs and the min-cut-based {\em information flow graphs} in \cite{ahmad2018can}.
+By matching the former (an achievability result) and the latter (a converse result), we prove the optimality of FFR under some $(n,k,d,\alpha,\beta)$, see Propositions~\ref{prop:optimal} and \ref{prop:optimal2}.
+Such a new analysis approach will further enrich the literature of FR codes and broaden their applications.

 The rest of this paper is organized as follows.
 Section~\ref{sec:related-work} reviews existing work on FR codes.
-Section~\ref{sec:flash} gives the notation used in this paper and reminds the reader of the necessary and sufficient condition and FHS of Part~I. Section~\ref{sec:examples} motivates GFR codes by providing three examples that demonstrate their construction.
-Section~\ref{sec:gfr} presents the construction of GFR codes.
-Section~\ref{sec:gfr_proof} is concerned with the analysis of GFR codes.
-Section~\ref{sec:gfr_extension} extends GFR codes to the family-plus helper selection scheme of Part~I. Section~\ref{sec:conc} concludes this paper.
+Section~\ref{sec:flash} gives the notation used in this paper and states the existing results on FHS \cite{ahmad2018can}.
+Section~\ref{sec:examples} motivates FFR codes by providing two examples that demonstrate their construction.
+Section~\ref{sec:FFR} presents the construction of FFR codes.
+Section~\ref{sec:FFR_proof} sketches the analysis of FFR codes.
+Section~\ref{sec:conc} concludes the paper.